Daily Signal logo

 • Mace, who describes herself as "Trump in high heels," has become a staunch ally of Mr. Trump, despite her past criticisms following the January 6 Capitol attack.

-• Mace is joining a crowded GOP primary field and has begun a series of town halls, starting in Myrtle Beach, while presenting a 10-point agenda.
+• Mace is joining a crowded GOP primary field, has begun a series of town halls in Myrtle Beach, and is presenting a 10-point agenda for her campaign.

 Written by AI using shared reports from